1. National program objectives

 - The project has scientific merit.

 - The problem and objectives are well defined.

 - There is a clear and sufficient description of the experimental methodology.

 - The scientific approach is valid.

 The project team is qualified to conduct the work in a thorough and professional manner.
-It is the responsibility of the applicant to ensure that a completed application is submitted in advance of the deadline (February 1st of each year).
+It is the responsibility of the applicant to ensure that a completed application is submitted in advance of the deadline.
 Incomplete applications will not be considered and may or may not be returned to the applicant for completion, and / or reconsidered at the discretion of the National Program Co-ordinator.

 The collaborative arrangement will consist of a formal agreement between Fisheries and Oceans Canada (DFO) and the Industry Collaborator(s), and in some instances other funding partners..
 A schedule to the agreement will contain a detailed description of the Project (activities, deliverables, timeframes to be carried out by DFO and the industry partner under the agreement or by a third party under contract agreement to DFO and the industry partner), with estimated amounts to be expended on each activity.
 The agreement will set out the method and schedule of payment to DFO and reporting requirements.
 DFO will be authorized to transfer funding between budget items in consultation with the partner.
 A schedule listing categories of eligible expense including sources of funding from other than the program, will also be included as part of the agreement.
 If appropriate an Intellectual Property agreement will be negotiated.

 Expenses covered by ACRDP include:

 - Wages and salaries plus associated required payroll benefits of project-specific personnel (scientific and technical) or post-doctoral or graduate student support;

 - Equipment directly related to the work.
 (It is important to note that the equipment purchased using ACRDP funding remains the property of Fisheries and Oceans Canada);